jiyu3/DR/README.md

 ### Non-commercial

-DR is mainly for commercial use, but sometime the licenser wants to grant non-commercial use.
-If licensers don't set this parameter, __it's regarded as allowing commercial use__ .
+DR is mainly for commercial use, but sometime the licensor wants to grant non-commercial use.
+If licensors don't set this parameter, __it's regarded as allowing commercial use__ .

 #### Example